Styes in Children

 - Telling your child not to wear makeup until the eye heals.

 - Putting antibiotic ointment on the eye.
-If your child’s doctor prescribes this medicine, it won’t make the stye go away faster.
-But it will keep the infection from spreading to other parts of the eye.
+If your child’s healthcare provider prescribes this medicine, it won’t make the stye go away faster.
+It will keep the infection from spreading to other parts of the eye.

 What are the complications of a stye?

 Sometimes, a serious infection can form with a stye.
 This is called cellulitis.
-If this happens, your child will need to take antibiotics.
-Your child’s doctor may prescribe erythromycin or dicloxacillin.
+If this happens, your child will need to take oral antibiotics by mouth.
+Your child’s healthcare provider may prescribe erythromycin or dicloxacillin.

 Key points about a stye

 - A stye is an inflammation or infection of the eyelid margin.